Glenn Mitchell

 And a number of small in-browser games for various clients.

-I have created the course material, and delivered (on-site teaching) an 'Introduction to Programming' subject to multimedia students – Swinburne UoT
+I have created the course material, and delivered (on-site teaching) an 'Introduction to Programming' subject to multimedia students at Swinburne UoT.
+This used the basics of games development to enable the students to turn their work into interactive multimedia experiences.

 Random History